ChristosLabrou/CineMatchMe/README.md

 ## Problems we faced.

 The preplaning of the project included the design of some diagrams, which helped us in some ways but at the same time we didnt find very practical.
-The learning curve of Android Studio, was a bit steep, but at the end we finally overcame it
+The learning curve of Android Studio, was a bit steep, but at the end we finally overcame it.

 # Checklist for better and cleaner code.

-* [ ] Meaningful names with camelCase
+* [ ] Meaningful names with camelCase.
 * [ ] Create only the classes needed.
-* [ ] SQL: no queries with "?"
+* [ ] SQL: no queries with "?".
-* [ ] SQL: always try catch on queries
+* [ ] SQL: always try catch on queries.
-* [ ] Dispose of useless files-methods and imports
+* [ ] Dispose of useless files-methods and imports.
-* [ ] Implement alerts and delete confirmations
+* [ ] Implement alerts and delete confirmations.
-* [ ] Always format your code
+* [ ] Always format your code.